thes3m/express-ts-rest-generator/README.md

 * `localhost:8080/API/v1/get-items`
 * `localhost:8080/API/v1/set-item?item?=newItem`

-`express-api-generator` exposes class methods by renaming methods to dash-case.
+`express-ts-rest-generator` exposes class methods by renaming methods to dash-case.
 Method parameters are converted to query parameters and need to be supplied via query parameters.
 Complex method argument datatypes will be accepted via request body.
 If method specifies `objects`/`classes`/`interfaces` as method parameters then the endpoint will use `POST` method instead of `GET`, which is used by default.

 If you wish to use a specific method type then you can prefix your method with method type.
 For example if you wish to have a `POST` method on a method `setEntity()` you can simply name the method `postEntity()` or `postSetEntity()` instead.
 You can do the same with `PUT`, `UPDATE` and other methods.